Mandate and Roles

 Investigations

-Legal and Regulatory Affairs
+Legal Affairs

 Strategy and Regulatory Outreach

-The Strategy and Regulatory Outreach service has a dual mandate: to ensure the coordination and prioritization of the Division's regulatory initiatives by considering their added value, cohesion with current initiatives and the needs of all stakeholders, and; to act as a resource to participants for all questions relating to rules and business practices.
-This service also participates in the development of new rules and their amendments.
+The Strategy and Regulatory Outreach service ensures the coordination and prioritization of the Division's regulatory initiatives by considering their added value, cohesion with current initiatives and the needs of all stakeholders.
+The service coordinates and participates in the development of new rules and amendments of the Rules of the Bourse, and in the publication of guidelines, FAQs and other similar resources.

 Data and Systems